When Composite Likelihood Meets Stochastic Approximation: Theoretical Results

-It follows that, as long as the interest is in ${\bm{\theta}}^*$, which is typically the case of composite likelihood methods and maximum likelihood estimation in general, we can not rely on the available inference result in \cite{polyak1992acceleration} when optimising $c\ell_n(\bm{\theta})$.
-To fill this gap, we provide Theorem~\ref{th:main}, which shows that $\bar{\bm{\theta}}_\mathcal{P}$ is asymptotically normally distributed around ${\bm{\theta}}^*$ and its covariance matrix changes according to both $\mathcal{P}$ and the relative divergence behavior of $T_n$ and $n$.
-Specifically, the choice of $\mathcal{P}$ affects the shape of the noise coming from the optimization.
-At the same time, the divergence behavior of $T_n$ and $n$ quantifies its relative magnitude compared to the sampling variability of the data.
+It follows that, when stochastically optimizing $c\ell_n(\bm{\theta})$, if the interest is drawing inference about ${\bm{\theta}}^*$, which is typically the case of composite likelihood methods and maximum likelihood estimation in general, the available results building on the asymptotic covariance matrix outlined in \citet{polyak1992acceleration} only provide a partial answer to the research question.
+To fill this gap, we provide Theorem~\ref{th:main}, which shows that $\bar{\bm{\theta}}_\mathcal{P}$ is asymptotically normally distributed around ${\bm{\theta}}^*$ and its covariance matrix changes according to both $\mathcal{P}$ and the relative divergent behavior of $T_n$ and $n$.
+The choice of $\mathcal{P}$ affects the shape of the noise coming from the optimization, while the divergent behavior of $T_n$ and $n$ quantifies its relative magnitude compared to the sampling variability of the data.